FrancescElies/windows-for-linux-and-macos-devs/README.md

 - [windows - _Ned Batchelder_](https://nedbatchelder.com/blog/tag/windows.html)
 - [windows papercuts for nix developers - _Chris Patti_](https://www.feoh.org/posts/windows-papercuts-for-nix-developers)

+This are notes I wished I found before I went through discovering what worked and what did not work so well on windows.
+E.g. using emacs on windows was a pain, git was extremely slow and I had to make a prayer every time I updated packages, things getting broken became the norm and  on top of that I faced gpg errors during updates, maybe things changed now but moved on to something else.

 ## The package manager

 There are a couple of them but you can get a lot of stuff from one